Keep our news free from ads and paywalls by making a donation to support our work!

 The Polish government’s new strategy will make it “possible, in the event of the threat of destabilisation of the state by an influx of immigrants, to temporarily and territorially suspend the right to receive asylum applications”.

-The summary does not explain what is meant be “territorially”, though it is likely to refer to the suspension of such rights in a specific area, such as along the border with Belarus and/or Russia.
+The summary does not explain what is meant by “territorially”, though it is likely to refer to the suspension of such rights in a specific area, such as along the border with Belarus and/or the border with the Russian exclave of Kaliningrad.
 Finland earlier this year introduced a similar measure on its border with Russia.

 “Poland cannot allow groups of illegal immigrants, organised and controlled by Russia and Belarus, to cross our eastern border under the pretext of submitting asylum applications,” says the government.